Skip to main content

 Overview

-Sterigenics conducts sterilization of medical equipment using a gas called Ethylene Oxide (EtO) and operates a facility in Ontario in an industrial area.
-The nearest residential area is about 1.4 miles away and the nearest school is about 1.2 miles.
+Sterigenics conducts sterilization of medical equipment using a gas called EtO.
+They are located at 687 Wanamaker Avenue.
+The nearest residential area is about 1.4 miles away and the nearest school is about 0.8 miles away.

-Based on sampling around the facility, elevated levels of EtO have been discovered, and South Coast AQMD is taking immediate actions to identify sources and reduce emissions as quickly as possible including:
+Air sampling around the facility identified elevated levels of EtO, and South Coast AQMD took immediate action to identify sources and reduce emissions as quickly as possible, including:

 • Air monitoring efforts at the facility